cihaneray/English-Word-App/README.md

 - Use [requirements](english_app/requirements) to install other dependencies.
 ## Installation
 1. Clone the repository to your local machine: `git clone link`
-2. Navigate to the project directory: `cd English-Word-App`
+2. Navigate to the project directory: `cd English-Word-App\english_app`
 3. Install the necessary dependencies: `pip install -r requirements.txt`
 4. Start the application: `python english_app.py`